AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/execute-tests-browserstack.md

     blogLink.Click();
 }
 ```
-As mentioned if you use the BrowserStack attribute on method level it overrides the class settings.
+As mentioned before, if you use the BrowserStack attribute on method level it overrides the class settings.
 ```csharp
 [BrowserStack(BrowserType.Chrome, "62", "Windows", "10", 1000, 500, Lifecycle.ReuseIfStarted)]
 ```